mackenzieleach/screwthereview/README.md

   - **.babelrc:** This file sets the Babel configurations to allow the testing CI to read files with JSX formatting.
   - **netlify.toml::** This file contains one command that disables deployment on push to limit deployment via webhook only when all tests successfully pass.
   - **package.json**: This file specifies all of the dependencies that are required and allows them to be automatically built when the website is deployed without manual installation scripts.
+  - **setupJest.js:** This file acts as a configuration for tests that require mocking in Jest.
+  - **yarn.lock:** This file is auto-generated as dependencies are added and should not be edited.